muniprasad1999/lenr.academy/README.md

 > 📸 **Screenshots are auto-generated** using Playwright.
 To regenerate: `npm run screenshots`

+## Database

+The application uses a **154MB SQLite database** (`parkhomov.db`) containing all nuclear reaction data.
+The database is:

+- **Format**: SQLite 3.x
+- **Size**: 154 MB (uncompressed)
+- **Tables**: NuclidesPlus, ElementPropertiesPlus, FusionReactions, FissionReactions, TwoToTwoReactions
+- **Download**: Available in [GitHub release assets](https://github.com/Episk-pos/lenr.academy/releases/latest) for offline use or external analysis

+The database runs entirely client-side in your browser using [sql.js](https://sql.js.org/) (SQLite compiled to WebAssembly).
+It's automatically cached in IndexedDB for faster subsequent loads.

 ## Data Sources

 Based on the groundbreaking work of: